abinit/abinit/doc/tutorial/tdepes.md

 ## 2 Converging the calculation with the q-point grid

 From now on we will only describe the approach with Abinit **compiled with Netcdf support**.
 The approach with Anaddb is similar to what we described in the previous sections.
-Note that Anaddb only supports integration with homogenous q-point grids.
-In the netcdf version, on the other hand, it's possible to perform the integration either with random q-points or homogenous Monkhorst-Pack meshes.
-For the random integration you should create a script that generates random q-point, perform the Abinit calculations at these points and finally integrate them using the temperature_para.py script.
+Note, however, that Anaddb only supports integration with homogenous q-point grids. while the netcdf version can perform the integration either with random q-points or homogenous Monkhorst-Pack meshes.

-The script will detect that you used random integration thanks to the weight of the q-point stored in the _EIGR2D.nc file and perform the integration accordingly.
+For the random integration method you should create a script that generates random q-point, perform the Abinit calculations at these points and finally analyze them The script will detect that you used random integration thanks to the weight of the q-point stored in the _EIGR2D.nc file and perform the integration accordingly.
 The random integration converges slowly but in a consistent manner.

-Since this methods is a little bit less user friendly we will focus on the homogenous integration.
+Since this methods is a little bit less user-friendly, we will focus on the homogenous integration.
 The first thing we need to do is to determine the number of q-point in the IBZ for a given q-point grid.
 We choose here a 4x4x4 q-point grid.

 Use the input file [[tests/tutorespfn/Input/tdepes_3.in]].